NHL teams aim to fill arenas, drawing fans away from screens

-”There’s nothing better than watching hockey in person,” Larson said recently while watching Detroit hosted Chicago in a preseason game.
+”There’s nothing better than watching hockey in person,” Larson said recently while watching Detroit host Chicago in a preseason game.

 The Red Wings, and every other NHL team, hope there are a lot of people who agree with him.

-The Red Wings overcame the lack of success on the ice last season to be at 98 percent of capacity on average.
+Despite another season without a trip to the playoffs, the Red Wings said the arena was filled to 98 percent of capacity on average.
 They ranked in the middle of the pack in a league that generally is able to draw fans to watch its high-speed, full-contact product in person.
 Ten teams averaged sellouts and just five of 31 franchises had an average attendance last season that didn’t fill at least 90 percent of their arenas.

 While Detroit did not have trouble selling tickets last year, it wasn’t always playing in front of a packed house because some fans simply couldn’t get people to take and use their tickets.
 To make unoccupied seats stand out less on TV for Red Wings and Pistons games, the red material covering chairs has been replaced by black to blend in throughout Little Caesars Arena.